Piano Pedals (What They Do, How to Use Them)

 Standard pianos most commonly have three pedals.
 From left to right, these are usually a soft pedal, a sostenuto pedal, and a sustain pedal.
 However, these can vary slightly, particularly the middle pedal, which is sometimes a ‘mute’ pedal instead.

 To understand how pedals work, you must first know how the piano works as well.
 The piano in the back of the keyboard has a set of large strings, which are hit by a hammer each time you play a key on the keyboard.

 The corresponding hammer hits the right wire, playing the note.
 On the wires there are dampers, which are used to stop the wires from resonating to eternity, making the sound of the piano sharp and precise.
-Click here for to learn more about this.
+Check out this article to learn more about this topic.